jasonr-alex/Predictive-Modeling-for-Crop-Selection/README.md

 The dataset source was extracted from UCI or Kaggle.
 The data is found in the .csv file extension `soil_measures.csv`

 ## Model Evaluation:
-The logistic classification model predictions were evaluated with the following metrics: accuracy, precision, recall, and F1.
-A confusion matrix was also created for the predictions.
+The logistic classification model predictions were evaluated with the following metrics: accuracy, precision, recall, and F1; a confusion matrix was also created for the predictions.

 ## Dependencies